Click list to expand

 Chromosomes III and X, with Observations Concerning Odd/Even Biases and Conserved Motifs, Genome Research, v10(9):1381-1392, Cold Spring Harbor Laboratory Press, September 2000.

 LeBlanc, M. and Dyer B. (May 2004 - May 2007).
 NSF DUE 0340761 "Teaching Genomics to Undergraduate Computer Science and Biology Majors: A model involving infusion and strategic linking."
 (See Linking CS and Biology Courses on Educational Materials)

 - Undergraduate Honors Theses

 - Cluster Validation Using Non-parametric Bootstrap and Parallel Processing: Applications in Unsupervised Machine

 Learning of Shimodaira's Method to Text Mining and Genomics.
 Undergraduate thesis, Spring 2012.
-Donald is studying at Northeastern University for his Ph.D.
+Donald went on to graduate work at Northeastern University.

 - Supporting Analyses of Gene Regulation in DNA Neighborhoods.
 Undergraduate thesis, Spring 2003.
 Adam received his Ph.D. from UNH and is a faculty member at Providence College.

 - Aspeslagh, Glen (2000).Software for Locating Potential Regulatory Motifs in the Promotors of the Kreb's Cycle Genes of Caenorhabditis elegans.
 Undergraduate thesis, Spring 2000.